 Here are some more quadratic functions to explore.
 How are their graphs related?

 The NRICH Stage 5 weekly challenges are shorter problems aimed at Post-16 students or enthusiastic younger students.
 There are 52 of them.

 Find the relationship between the locations of points of inflection, maxima and minima of functions.

-Consider these analogies for helping to understand key concepts in
+Consider these analogies for helping to understand key concepts in calculus.

-Observe symmetries and engage the power of substitution to solve
+Observe symmetries and engage the power of substitution to solve complicated equations.